nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### General Design Considerations

-The implementation of the attributes of a `Student` is very similar to that of a `Person` in the original AB3 codebase. </br>
+The implementation of the attributes of a `Student` is very similar to that of a `Person` in the original AB3 codebase.
+Hence, resulting in a similar implementation of the `add` feature. </br>

 Some additions made were the `Education`, `Subject` and `Remark` attributes. </br>
 1. `Education` is implemented similar to the other attributes like `Address`, but is modified to fit the logic that a student can only have one education level.